Antonio López de Santa Anna: Early life

-Antonio de Padua María Severino López de Santa Anna y Pérez de Lebrón was born in Xalapa, Veracruz, Nueva España (New Spain), on 21 February 1794 into a respected Spanish family.
+Antonio de Padua María Severino López de Santa Anna y Pérez de Lebrón was born in Xalapa, Veracruz, Nueva España (New Spain), on 21 February 1794 into a respected Spanish criollo family.
 He was named after his father, licenciado Antonio López de Santa Anna y Pérez (born 1761), a university graduate and a lawyer; his mother was Manuela Pérez de Lebrón y Cortés (died 1814).

 Santa Anna's family prospered in Veracruz, where the merchant class dominated politics.
 His paternal uncle, Ángel López de Santa Anna, was a public clerk (escribano) and became aggrieved when the town council of Veracruz prevented him from moving to Mexico City to advance his career.
-Since the late 18th-century Bourbon Reforms, the Spanish crown had favored peninsular-born Spaniards over American-born; young Santa Anna's family was affected by the growing disgruntlement of creoles whose upward mobility was thwarted.
+Since the late 18th-century Bourbon Reforms, the Spanish crown had favored Peninsulares over American-born; young Santa Anna's family was affected by the growing disgruntlement of criollos whose upward mobility was thwarted.

 Santa Anna's mother favored her son's choice of a military career, supporting his desire to join the Spanish Army, rather than be a shopkeeper as his father preferred.
-His mother's friendly relationship with the intendant (governor) of Veracruz secured Santa Anna's military appointment despite the fact that he was underage.
+His mother's friendly relationship with the intendant (governor) of Veracruz secured Santa Anna's military appointment on July 6, 1810, despite the fact that he was underage.
 His parents' marriage produced seven children, four sisters and two brothers, and Santa Anna was close to his sister Francisca and brother Manuel, who also joined the army.

-Career
+Military and political career

 Santa Anna's origins on Mexico's eastern coast had important ramifications for his military career, as he had developed immunity from yellow fever, endemic to the region.
 The port of Veracruz and environs were known to be unhealthy for those not native to the region, so he had a personal strategic advantage against military officers from elsewhere.
 Being an officer in a time of war was a way that a provincial, middle-class man could vault from obscurity to a position of leadership.
 Santa Anna distinguished himself in battle, a path that led him to a national political career.

 Santa Anna's provincial origins made him uncomfortable in the halls of power in Mexico City, which were dominated by cliques of elite men, and thus he frequently made retreats to his base in Veracruz.
 He cultivated contact with ordinary Mexican men and pursued entertainments such as cockfighting.
 Over his career, Santa Anna was a populist caudillo, a strongman wielding both military and political power, similar to others who emerged in the wake of Spanish American wars of independence.